 Resolution: AiP

 If the bootstrap mode with KMP is used, KMP is normative.
-Intention was make how to use KMP out of scope since it is up to higher layer implementation.
+Intention was to make the usage of KMP out of scope since it is up to higher layer implementation.
 The indicated sentence is going to be removed to address other comments.
 However, need to clearly

 CID R139